Vidhya-bharathi-raj/Excel-Project/README.md

 ## [Adidas US Sales Analysis using Excel](https://github.com/VidhyabharathirajC/Excel-Project)

-In this comprehensive project, I harnessed the power of Excel, a widely-used data analysis tool, to dissect and interpret Adidas US Sales data for 2020.
-The project is structured into four distinct worksheets within a single workbook:

 ### Worksheet 1:
 Presents the original sales data, serving as the foundational dataset for the analysis.
 ![](https://github.com/Vidhya-bharathi-raj/Project-Images/blob/main/Excel%20Project%20Image/Screenshot%202024-04-09%20015411.jpg)